Cost to Move a Radiator

 Additional Costs

-When moving a radiator to a new location in the room, there may be some other costs that you may need to think about.
-Below is a list of additional costs that may arise when relocating a radiator:
+When moving a radiator to a new location in the room, there may be some other costs that you may need to think about:

 Labour Costs and Timescales

-If your radiator is particularly large or if the position you’re moving it to is quite difficult then you may find that the cost of labour increases as the job will take a lot longer than a smaller or simpler job.
+If your radiator is particularly large, or if the position you’re moving it to is quite difficult, then you may find that the cost of labour increases as the job will take longer.

-Those based in London can expect to pay around £30-£70 for labour than those based in the North of the UK.
+Those based in London can expect to pay around £20 to £40 per hour more for labour than those based in other parts of the UK.

 Ask a Trade